isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 unlikely) that, if the ``lfc-interval`` is too short, a new cleanup may be started while the previous one is still running.
-The server would recover from this by skipping the new cleanup when it detected that the previous cleanup was still in progress.
-But it implies that the actual cleanups will be triggered more rarely than configured.
-Moreover, triggering a new cleanup adds overhead to the server, which will not be able to respond to new requests for a short period of time when the new cleanup process is spawned.
+The server would recover from this by skipping the new cleanup when it detected that the previous cleanup was still in progress, but it implies that the actual cleanups will be triggered more rarely than the configured interval.
+Moreover, triggering a new cleanup adds overhead to the server, which is not able to respond to new requests for a short period of time when the new cleanup process is spawned.
 Therefore, it is recommended that the ``lfc-interval`` value be selected in a way that allows the LFC